 A substitute teacher standing and smiling inside an elementary school classroom.
+Substitute teaching can be fun!

 Substitute teaching can be a daunting task, especially if you’re new to the profession.